-Name: Ms. Yim Ming Kwong (Connie)

-Affiliation: Durham University

-Contact Address: Department of Geography, Durham University, Lower Mountjoy, South

-Road, Durham DH1 3LE, UK

-Tel: +447864640143, +85260318525 E-Mail: yim.m.kwong@durham.ac.uk
+Name: Ms. Yim Ming Kwong (Connie) Affiliation: Durham University Contact Address: Department of Geography, Durham University, Lower Mountjoy, South Road, Durham DH1 3LE, UK Tel: +447864640143, +85260318525 E-Mail: yim.m.kwong@durham.ac.uk

 Volunteer tourism has risen as one of those more responsible alternatives when mass tourism has been blamed for causing various problems.
 Currently, this line of research has still been freighted with western assumption and ethical models.
 The assumption has been of tourists traveling from the global North to the global South.
 However, this has been troubled by the rise of Asian economies.
-Asian participation in volunteer tourism has been active but underresearched with only few attempts beyond the western markets.
+Asian participation in volunteer tourism has been active but under-researched with only few attempts beyond the western markets.
 When it turns to the Asian Century, it would be sensible to ask: how are the ethical commitments seen in the "ethical everyday" in non-western societies?
 This study is to develop the concept of volunteer tourism through the discussion of everyday ethics and responsibility in the Chinese context.
-It aims to trouble the western assumption in the geography of responsibility and care.
-It is delimited to the Greater China Region in which volunteer tourists from Hong Kong and Taiwan are focused on.
+It aims to to the Greater China Region in which volunteer tourists from Hong Kong and Taiwan are focused on.
 This paper will emphasize the analysis from the literature on the topic of an on-going research followed with a brief introduction to the research design which involves an ethnography with volunteer tourists throughout the voluntary program.